Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ## Microsoft.Azure.AppConfiguration.AspNetCore
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

+### 3.0.2 - July 01, 2020
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `3.0.2`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 3.0.1 - April 02, 2020
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `3.0.1`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.